How to Make TBE Buffer in 3 Easy Steps

 This buffer is used for electrophoresis separation of DNA

-TBE buffer is a buffer solution made up of Tris base, boric acid and EDTA (or Tris-borate-EDTA altogether).
-This buffer is often used for agarose gel electrophoresis in the analysis of DNA products resulting from PCR amplification, DNA purification protocols or DNA cloning experiments.
+TBE buffer (Tris-borate-EDTA) is a buffer solution made up of Tris base, boric acid and EDTA (ethylenediaminetetraacetic acid).
+This buffer is often used for agarose gel electrophoresis in the analysis of DNA products which result from PCR amplification, DNA purification protocols or DNA cloning experiments.

 TBE is generally more expensive than TAE and inhibits DNA ligase, which may cause problems if subsequent DNA purification and ligation steps are intended.
 With the three simple steps that follow, learn how to make TBE buffer.
-It shouldn't take more than about 30 minutes to create this buffer.
-Here's how:
+It shouldn't take more than about 30 minutes to create.

 What You Need